- High-quality irradiated splenocytes from the C57BL/6 mouse, the most commonly-used inbred mouse strain

 Cryopreservation and Storage

-Our C57BL/6 mouse irradiated splenocytes are cryopreserved carefully using iQ Biosciences’ cryopreservation protocol that ensures high viability after thawing.
+Our C57BL/6 mouse irradiated splenocytes are cryopreserved carefully using iQ Biosciences’ cryopreservation protocol that ensures high viability (typically > 70%) after thawing.

 Cells should be stored at < -120°C once they are received, such as within a liquid nitrogen tank (vapor phase).